Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 * **identifiers**: A sequence of letters, digits, and underscores that does not begin with a digit.
 Used to name classes, variables, and subroutines.

 #### Program structure
 A Jack program is a collection of classes, each appearing in a separate file.
-The compilation unin is a class.
+The compilation unit is a class.
 A class is a sequence of tokens, as follows:
 * `class`: 'class' className '{' classVarDec* subroutineDec* '}'
 * `classVarDec`: ('static' | 'field') type varName (',' varName)* ';'
 * `type`: 'int' | 'char' | 'boolean' | className